alexvasseur/redis-terraform-gcp/README.md

-# Redis Enterprise - Terraforming on GCP
+# Redis Enterprise - Terraforming on GCP and/or GKE

 ## About